 The Greener Blue Activator brings together interdisciplinary, multi-sector stakeholders to develop a framework that accounts for the ecosystem benefits and effective carbon capture of “regenerative aquaculture” systems, educates both consumers and purchasers so they can better support producers that practice “regenerative aquaculture”, and

 establishes a market-driven strategy to more effectively communicate the potential for macroalgae in commercial systems to reduce greenhouse gas emissions and replace petroleum products.

 Food-related chronic diseases are the biggest burden on healthcare systems.
 What would happen if we treated food as medicine?

 Healthcare providers currently spend much more on treatment than prevention.
 What if more programs helped patients eat better by improving access to nutritious and affordable food before their patients got sick?
 Would providing patients with food at a free or reduced cost before they develop chronic diseases lower healthcare costs?
-Our Food Is Medicine accelerator examined four promising programs: medically-tailored meals, fresh food “farmacies,” produce Rx, and teaching kitchens, then built an interactive FIM Hub to share their findings.
+Our Food Is Medicine Activator examined four promising programs: medically-tailored meals, fresh food “farmacies,” produce Rx, and teaching kitchens, then built an interactive FIM Hub to share their findings.

 How important are national dietary guidelines?
 What nations advise their citizens to eat can impact the entire planet.

 Nutrition and climate experts from across the globe looked at dietary guidelines in Brazil, Canada, Indonesia, and the Nordic countries to explain how food choices impact our personal health, the cost of national healthcare, the environment, climate change, and cultures.
 To make their findings accessible to all audiences, they put a face on data by turning their work into an interactive game for desktop and mobile users.

 Can we create a universal visual language to describe our food systems, one that bridges cultural barriers, increases consumer literacy, and helps shift the marketplace?